leminhtuan2015/Today-I-Learn/swift/syntax.md

       return "Hello \(name), today is \(day)."
   }
 ```
+  - Functions that are defined within a specific type are called methods
   - Methods is exist in Class, we call methods on the object of class.
   - Call a method using the dot syntax
   - For example: insert is a method of array object (array is a object)